-- d.
-The supervisor for the task or job and the employees who will undertake the task; - e.
-The tasks that are to be undertaken that pose risks; - f.
-The equipment and substances that are used in these tasks; - g.
-The control measures that have been built into these tasks; - h.
-Any training or qualification needed to undertake the task; - i.
-The personal protective equipment to be worn; - J. Actions to be undertaken to address safety issues that may arise while undertaking the task.
+- a.
+The supervisor for the task or job and the employees who will undertake the task; - b.
+The tasks that are to be undertaken that pose risks; - c.
+The equipment and substances that are used in these tasks; - The control measures that have been built into these tasks; - e.
+Any training or qualification needed to undertake the task; - f.
+The personal protective equipment to be worn; - g.
+J. Actions to be undertaken to address safety issues that may arise while undertaking the task.